-In addition, parents are entitled to recover, but only when there are no other beneficiaries.
+In addition, parents are entitled to recover their damages, but only when there are no other beneficiaries.
 The circumstances under which each beneficiary can recover are described below:

-- All Spouses All the Time
+- All spouses all the time

-Parents of minor children under 25 years old are entitled to recover damages for mental pain and suffering
+Parents of minor children under 25 years old are entitled to recover damages for mental pain and suffering.

-- Legal Dependents
+- Legal dependents

 Adopted Children Are Wrongful Death Beneficiaries

-Children do not have to be natural born related to the decedent by blood to be considered beneficiaries entitled to recover.
-But if they are not natural born, they do have to be legally adopted before the decedent’s death to recover damages for anything other than financial losses.
+Children do not have to be the decedent’s natural-born children or related to the decedent by blood to be considered beneficiaries who are entitled to recover damages.
+But if they are not natural born, they must be legally adopted before the decedent’s death to recover damages for anything other than financial losses.

-People That Are Not Wrongful Death Beneficiaries
+People Who Are Not Wrongful Death Beneficiaries

 What Happens When a Beneficiary Dies?

-Since the spouse would be the only beneficiary entitled to recover damages, if the spouse died before the wrongful death lawsuit was resolved, the spouses claim would be limited to lost support and services up until the spouse’s death.
-The amount recoverable if this happens is often to small to make it worth pursuing.
+Since the spouse would be the only beneficiary entitled to recover damages, if the spouse died before the wrongful death lawsuit was resolved, the spouse’s claim would be limited to lost support and services up until the spouse’s death.
+The amount recoverable if this happens is often too small to make it worth pursuing.

-Who Brings a Wrongful Death Lawsuit?
+Who Can Bring a Wrongful Death Lawsuit?

 What Happens When Beneficiaries Do Not Get Along?

-This means the attorney bringing the lawsuit has a legal duty to ensure all beneficiaries are identified and a claim is brought on their behalf.
-The lawyer also has a duty to ensure each beneficiaries claim is maximized.
-This means that each wrongful death beneficiary will get an opportunity to demonstrate their losses.
+This means the attorney bringing the lawsuit has a legal duty to ensure all beneficiaries are identified and that a claim is brought on their behalf.
+The lawyer also has a duty to ensure each beneficiary’s claim is maximized.
+This means each wrongful death beneficiary will get an opportunity to demonstrate their losses.
 It also means the attorney will provide guidance to each beneficiary to ensure this happens.

 How Are Damages Allocated Among Beneficiaries?

-If the case settles prior to trial, the wrongdoer will not allocate what amount goes to each beneficiary.
-Instead the wrongdoer will pay one lump sum.
-The personal injury attorney representing the Estate will then subtract attorney fees, costs and any medical liens.
+If the case settles before trial, the wrongdoer will not allocate what amount goes to each beneficiary.
+Instead, the wrongdoer will pay one lump sum.
+The personal injury attorney representing the estate will then subtract attorney fees, costs, and any medical liens.
 What is left over will be split between the beneficiaries.

-To do this, the jury will hear testimony from the beneficiaries and from other witnesses regarding how the decedents death effected each beneficiary.
+To do this, the jury will hear testimony from the beneficiaries and from other witnesses regarding how the decedent’s death affected each beneficiary.
 Then the jury will identify in writing a specific amount of money in damages to go to each beneficiary.
 Attorney fees and costs will then be subtracted, and each beneficiary will get the remainder.

 We’re Here to Help You With Your Wrongful Death Case

-If your loved one was the victim of a wrongful death by someone’s negligence, we are confident we can hold the wrongdoer accountable in civil court.
-Call us today to discuss what we can do about your case.
+If your loved one was the victim of wrongful death by someone’s negligence, we are confident that we can help you hold the wrongdoer accountable in civil court.
+Call us today for a free, no-obligation case evaluation at (813) 259-0022.